 RAVERTY, Henry George.
 Falmouth, Cornwall 31.5.1825 — Grampound Road, Cornwall 20.10.1906.
 British Colonial Officer and Oriental (Afghan) Scholar in India.
-Son of Peter R., a naval surgeon, educated in Falmouth and Penzance.
+Son of Peter R., a naval surgeon of Irish background (his father was O’Raverty), educated in Falmouth and Penzance.
 Came to India as cadet of Welsh Fusiliers, in 1843 moved to 3rd Bombay Native Infantry.
 Served in Gujarat and North-West Frontier (learning Pashto in Peshawar), in 1848 participated in the siege of Multan and in 1850 in the first frontier expedition (on the Swat border).
-In 1952-59 in civil service as Assistant Commissioner in the Pañjab.
+In 1852-59 in civil service as Assistant Commissioner in the Pañjab.
 Major 1863.
 In 1864 retired from army and returned to England.
 He settled down in his native Cornwall and concentrated on his studies.
-Married 1865 with Fanny Vigurs Pooley, no children.
+Married 1865 Fanny Vigurs Pooley, no children.

-– Thesaurus of English and Hindūstānī Technical Terms used in Building and other useful Arts; and scientific Manual of Words and Phrases in the higher Branches of Knowledge; containing upwards of five thousand Words not generally to be found in the English and Urdū Dictionaries.
-Hertford 1859.
+– Thesaurus of English and Hindūstānī Technical Terms used in Building and other useful Arts; and scientific Manual of Words and Phrases in the higher Branches of Knowledge; containing upwards of five thousand Words not generally to be found in the English and Urdū Dictionaries. .
+8+107 p.
+Hertford & L. 1859.

 – Notes on Afghanistan and Baluchistan.
 1-4.
 1881-88 (on geography and ethnogr.).

 – Minhāj ibn Sirāj: Ṭubaḳāt i Nāṣirī.
 66+718 p.
 L. 1881 (a history, transl. from Pashto).

 – “The Mihran of Sind and its tributaries”, JASB 61:1, 1892, 155-297..